Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we analyze the convergence of the controller induced by applying suboptimal solutions of \eqref{prog:empc_def}, where we choose $\StabFun (X(t),\action)$ as in \eqref{eq:Sdef}, and $\E_{\Theta(\action)} [\ell(X(t+\delt)) | X(t)]$ is approximated by the method described in Theorem \ref{thm:opt_apx} (see Section \ref{subsec:decay_apx}).
 Abstractly, we are most concerned with ensuring that the epidemic attains membership in the set of disease-free states quickly.
 To formalize this notion, we define the \emph{elimination time} of the process as follows: \begin{defn}[Elimination Time] {\rm The elimination time $\telim$ of an $SEIV$ epidemic is the first time at which all nodes are in neither the exposed nor the infected compartment, i.e. $\telim \triangleq \inf\{t \geq 0 \, | \, \InfectExposed(X(t)) = 0\},$ where $\InfectExposed(X(t)) \triangleq \sum_{i \in \Nodes} X_i^E(t) + X_i^I(t).$ } \end{defn} We seek a guarantee on the expected elimination time of the $SEIV$ process under the designed EMPC scheme.
-Note that a result of this form is \emph{not} typical in the model predictive control literature, in which most stability guarantees assure asymptotic stability to a connected, compact set containing the origin (see, e.g., \cite{Allgower2000,Mesbah2016,Ellis2014,Borelli2017} and the references therein).
-Such results are not appropriate in our context, as the $SEIV$ process, as well as most compartmental epidemic processes in general, attains the disease-free set in finite time almost surely under all but the most pathological control laws.
-As such, we \emph{must} show that the expectation $\telim$ is small in order to have an interesting, nontrivial result.
+Since the $SEIV$ process, as well as most compartmental epidemic processes in general, attains the disease-free set in finite time almost surely under all but the most pathological control laws, we must consider a strong notion of stability for it to be meaningful.
+Here, we show that the expectation $\telim$ grows slowly with the size of the initial infection.

 The analysis that we perform to arrive at an upper bound for the expectation of the elimination time $\telim$ relies critically on knowledge of the evolution of the expected number of exposed and infected nodes in the graph.
-As such, we first analyze this expectation (in Section \ref{subsec:EI_bound}), and then proceed to analyzing the expectation of the elimination time (in Section \ref{subsec:elim_bound}).
+As such, we first analyze this expectation (in Section \ref{subsec:EI_bound}), and then analyze the expectation of the elimination time (in Section \ref{subsec:elim_bound}).